ci4-cms-erp/ci4ms/docs/developer-handbook.md

 ## 11. Debugging Tips

 - Enable the toolbar in development via `.env`: `CI_ENVIRONMENT = development`.
 - Logs reside in `writable/logs/`.
-Always confirm the directory is writable; check the daily log file for stack traces.
+Always confirm the directory is writable; check the daily log file for stack traces or use the backend log viewer at `/backend/logs`.
 - Cache issues?
 Clear with `php spark cache:clear` or delete cache files in `writable/cache/`.
 - Database migrations failing?
 Inspect `writable/logs/` and confirm the migration batch table `ci_migrations` is in sync.
 - Mail issues?
 Use the `Modules\Settings\Controllers\Settings::testMail()` endpoint (AJAX) after configuring SMTP.